Slikey/EffectLib/README.md

 EffectLib - Manage your effects the nice way.
 =========

+# Note - Outdated!

+Development of this plugin/lib has been moved to http://github.com/elBukkit/EffectLib/ with much respect and appreciation to Slikey!

+This move was mainly done so the Maven group id could be changed to something that can be verified for submission to Maven central.

+# Introduction

 You have no idea what an vector or matrix is, but you want to give your users some nice effects with particles?
 No problem. this library comes with a load of effects for you.
 It handles rotation, text-parsing, and creation of 3D objects with particles in Minecraft.

   - Text-Parsing